-In our job as system administrators and DevOps engineers we help our customers with different type of errors on their websites.
-In this article we will discuss “504 gateway timeout“.
+In our job as system administrators and DevOps engineers, we help our customers with different types of errors on their websites.
+In this article, we will discuss "504 gateway timeout".
 This error is an HTTP status code, which means that one server did not receive a timely response from another server that it accessed, trying to load a web page or execute a browser request.

 Reasons of getting 504 gateway timeout

 Servers that have Apache installed as a backend and Nginx as a frontend often generate this error code.
 The user works with the server according to the following plan: the client sends a request to the server, which is not sent directly to Apache but is sent through Nginx (this is a kind of request distributor).

 If the latter was unable to receive a response from Apache, within a specified period of time, it sends the client a server error message 504 Gateway Timeout instead of the required result.